aanderer/ClinicalTrialsWithSurrogates/README.md

 * effect: HR effect size estimate for time to progression from paper
 * effectSD: standard deviation for effect size estimate

-<b>PFS_HR</b>: This file contains information on progression free survival hazard ratios across different Metastatic Breast Cancer studies.
-This data was pulled manually from the subset of studies from the repository that contain estimates of progression free survival hazard ratios.
+<b>PFS_HR</b>: This file contains information on the hazard ratios of the most common surrogate (progression-free survival) across different MBC studies.
+This data was pulled manually from the subset of studies that reported estimates of progression-free survival hazard ratios.

 * IDexp: id for experimental arm
 * IDctl: id for control arm